gillandsiphon/gillandsiphon.github.io/content/posts/prelim-data.md

 The task is defined as generating a clueword which relates two target words but not two other words (see Figures or see [here](https://gillandsiphon.github.io/posts/crowdsourcing-data/) for detail).
 This exercise tests the performance of gpt-3.5, gpt-4o, o1-mini, o1-preview, llama-405b-turbo-instruct, and human performance on this task.

 10 problems are produced per model, and deployed on a site which serves one of the 60 tasks randomly.
-The user has the option to skip to the next question, which will record the question as being incomplete unless completed later.
+The user has the option to skip to the next question.

 !["word2"](/img/word2.png)